 Emirati court upholds 10-year sentence against activist

-DUBAI, United Arab Emirates (AP) — A high court in the United Arab Emirates has upheld a 10-year prison sentence of Emirati rights activist Ahmed Mansoor for criticizing the government in social media posts.
+DUBAI, United Arab Emirates (AP) — A high court in the United Arab Emirates upheld a 10-year prison sentence of Emirati rights activist Ahmed Mansoor for criticizing the government in social media posts, local media and human rights groups said Monday.

 Mansoor was convicted of seeking to damage the UAE's reputation and relationship with neighboring states by posting false reports and information.